 What Pinterest has got is need-based positioning.
 It provides users who use the network to buy new things.
-It was a photo-based business model which then moved to the activities like sharing some creative arts, interior designs, and fashion ideas.
+Pinterest initially operated with a photo-based business model and expanded its offerings to share creative arts, interior designs, and fashion ideas.
 This active shift allowed Pinterest to diversify its platform and cater to a wider range of user interests and needs.

 Like other companies, Pinterest could have attempted to venture into various segments.
 Still, it consciously decided to stay focused on its core competency of deriving value from an image-based design.
 By actively concentrating on its strengths, Pinterest has maintained its strategic direction and capitalized on its expertise in this area.
 This has also driven the other market of advertising and branding.

-Pinterest not only made revenue but crossed $100 million in 2015, which then went up to grow by $300 million in 2016, a three-fold increase.
+Pinterest made revenue and crossed $100 million in 2015, which grew by $300 million in 2016, a three-fold increase.
 Pinterest has created a lucrative environment serving a specific need and found opportunities in a similar segment.

 Competitive Advantage Example – 4

-Now let us look at three similar companies, which, even after being a similar standout, Google, Facebook, and LinkedIn.
+Now let us look at three similar companies, which, even after being a similar standouts, are Google, Facebook, and LinkedIn.

 Google stands out for being an effective search engine for the internet.
-Google was able to succeed because of the style, market positioning, innovation, and the network effect.
+Google succeeded because of its style, market positioning, innovation, and network effect.

 Facebook is the biggest competitor of Facebook.
-One strong competitive advantage that Facebook has over Google is that of the network effect.
-Which then lead to innovation, free advertisement business, and giving way for personalized content
+One strong competitive advantage that Facebook has over Google is the network effect.
+This then leads to innovation, free advertisement business, and giving way for personalized content.

 LinkedIn, on the other hand, is not like conventional social media.
-Its main focus is on business professionals, and this is their competitive advantage.
+Its main focus is on business professionals, which is their competitive advantage.
 LinkedIn is known for being a niche media network.

-All these companies being in a similar line, and competitors are still surviving and making good growing revenues.
+All these companies are in a similar line, and competitors are still surviving and making good growing revenues.

-While looking at a competitive advantage, it is also required that we look at a comparative advantage.
-Both these concepts are linked to each other but are not the same.
+While looking at a competitive advantage, we must also look at a comparative advantage.
+Although these concepts are interconnected, it is important to note that they are not identical.

 Comparative advantage can help the company in getting a competitive advantage.
 However, even having a good comparative advantage does not necessarily mean that it will have a competitive advantage.